What Is Gear Ratio and Gear Inches on A Fixie? (Explained)

 Gear ratio in decimal form

-The gear ratio of 46:16, for example, may be represented as 2.875 when expressed as a decimal.
+The gear ratio of 46:16, for example, may also be represented as 2.875 when expressed as a decimal.
 (You’ll get 2.875 if you divide 46 by 16 on your calculator).
-This implies that, with this 46:16 gear ratio, the rear wheel does over three (2.875) complete spins with each revolution or rotation of the cranks.
+This implies that, with this 46:16 gear ratio, the rear wheel does almost three (2.875) complete spins with each revolution or rotation of the cranks.

 The top numbers indicate how many teeth the chain ring has, while the bottom numbers in the leftmost column indicate how many teeth the sprocket has.
 Dividing the former by the latter gets you the decimal value in the table.